 The U-shaped kitchen is known for functionality and its extra storage capability.
 The layout features a horseshoe-shaped work area with three adjoining walls lined with cabinetry, benchtops and kitchen appliances.
 It has an open end for access.

 More recently the design has evolved so the third wall is now an island.
 This allows for better traffic flow around the island and creates room for more counter space.
 Perfect if you have to fit in an extra cook.

-The main con of this layout is it doesn’t offer a kitchen table and chairs.
+The main con of this layout is it doesn’t offer space for a kitchen table and chairs.

 L-shaped kitchens are a very popular choice especially in open-plan living space.